Dr Georgia Volioti

 (2018).
 Volioti, G. Seeing and Hearing the Beyond: Art, Music, and Mysticism in the Long Nineteenth Century.
 Annual Conference of the Association of Art History.
 London, 5-7 April 2018. [conference research paper]

 (2018).
-Volioti, G. & Williamon, A. 'Unlocking the Anxiety of Influence: What Performers' Discourses Reveal about Listening to Recordings'.
+Volioti, G. and Williamon, A. 'Unlocking the Anxiety of Influence: What Performers' Discourses Reveal about Listening to Recordings'.
 The Listening Experience Database Project: Methodologies, Identities, Histories.
 The Open University, Milton Keynes, 6-7 March 2018. [conference research paper]

 (2017).
 Tenth Biennial International Conference on Music Since 1900 and Surrey Music Analysis Conference (ICMSN/SurreyMAC), University of Surrey, Guildford, 11-14 September 2017.
-[Member of conference reviewing committee and chair for panel sessions on 'Film & Music' (12 Sept.
+[Member of conference committee and panel chair for sessions on 'Film & Music' (12 Sept.
 2017), and 'Music & France' (14 Sept.
 2017)]

 (2015).
-Volioti, G. & Williamon, A. 'Listening to Recordings: Perspectives on Practitioners' Habits'.
+Volioti, G. and Williamon, A. 'Listening to Recordings: Perspectives on Practitioners' Habits'.
 The Listening Experience Database Project, Listening to Music: People, Practices and Experiences, Royal College of Music, London, 24-25 October 2015. [conference research paper]

 (2015).
 Volioti, G. 'Three Levels of Vocality in Grieg's Piano Recordings'.
 PERFORMA'15, International Conference on Musical Performance, University of Aveiro, Portugal, 11-13 June 2015. [conference research paper]